 A grader was added to the fleet in early 1976.
 Three years after construction began, Googs Track was cleared as far as the existing track to Drum Camp in August 1976.

-Since that time Googs Track has achieved its own identity among the iconic tracks of Australia.
+Since the Track was completed it has achieved its own identity among the iconic tracks of Australia.
 It is often compared to a crossing of the Simpson Desert.
 In reality, it is not that difficult.